 My main research concerns the naturalization of metaphysics — that is, the process of making metaphysics accountable to science.
 I say both what that involves and why we should do it.
 I identify a class of metaphysical theory I call free range metaphysics and spell out its epistemic failures (see my article "Keep the Chickens Cooped" on the right-hand side of this page).
 On my positive conception of naturalized metaphysics, metaphysics conscientiously and painstakingly engages with the data, theories, theoretical interpretations, and practices of science.
 I argue that such a metaphysics is epistemically superior to the free range alternative.

 I also have published papers on the prospects for naturalizing theories of ground (see my "Naturalizing Grounding") and on Quine's apparent inconsistency regarding the rational revisability of logic ("Resolving Quine's Conflict").

-Finally, I have ongoing projects pertaining to the possibility of accommodating causation in an eliminative ontic structural realist framework, as well as the base-rate fallaciousness of the no-miracles argument.
+Finally, I have ongoing projects pertaining to the possibility of accommodating causation in an eliminative ontic structural realist framework, applications of grounding to physicalism, as well as potential implications of the (putative) cognitive penetration of perception for analogous systems.